kehantan/labbook/docs/assays/plaque.rst

     * Add 300 uL of PBS into each well from the wall of the wells.
     * Tilt the plate side to side and back and forth a few times to properly wash the cells, make sure all the cells are covered by PBS.
     * Remove PBS after washing cells.
-    * There are actually no fixed amount to use, just need to cover the cell layer.
+    * There are actually no fixed amount to use, just need enough amount to cover the cell monolayer.

 #.
 Add 300 uL of 2% DMEM into NC well.
 #.
 Mix the virus by using a vortex or repeat pipetting.
 Transfer 300 uL of diluted virus from microcentrifuge tube into their corresponding wells (D1 into W1, D2 into W2...).
 #.
-Tilt the plate back and forth and side to side to make sure the virus covers all the cells in the 6 well plate.
+After all the wells were infected, tilt the plate back and forth and side to side to make sure the virus covers all the cells in the 6 well plate.
 #.
 Incubate.
 37 C, 1 hour.
 Tilt the plate every 20 mins.
 #.
 10 minutes before the infection period ends, prepare agarose overlay.